 They say to write what you read, but I think that confines us in a way.
 If we only write what we read, must we always read something we love?
 I'd only read fantasy/sci-fi then, never knowing any nonfiction or poetry much.
 I'd limit myself the number of stories I dive into.
 My world would … Continue reading Should we write what we read?

-The older I get, the more I enjoy stories without that "fairytale" ending.
+The older I get, the more I enjoy stories without that fairy tale ending.
 Instead, they're more realistic.
-The "hero" becomes damaged by what he or she had to do.
+The hero becomes damaged by what they had to do.
 There's no simple life anymore.
 Everything has changed.
 Even if the overall is better, there's no perfect way to save everything.
 We ask this question all the time … Continue reading Different type of heroes

 A great writing quote I've found is from Octavia Bulter.
 “You don’t start out writing good stuff.
 You start out writing crap and thinking it’s good stuff, and then gradually you get better at it.That’s why I say one of the most valuable traits is persistence.”― Octavia E. Butler Writing is a craft that takes … Continue reading Keep on writing

 Just remember...
 We are one more day closer to getting our novel complete.We are one more day closer to publishing.We are one more day closer to becoming someone's favorite author.
 We can do this.

-Sometimes we can't write and that's okay.
+Sometimes we can't write, and that's okay.
 Writing is a complex and draining process.
 It can be a brutal procedure at times when someone writes almost every day.
 Instead, it may be better to curl up into a ball with a warm blanket.
 Especially during a busy time, writing gets sore and tiring.
 Writing is … Continue reading Writers can’t always write